akka/akka/akka-docs/pending/slf4j.rst

 Event Handler
 -------------

-This module also includes an SLF4J Event Handler that works with Akka's standar Event Handler.
+This module also includes an SLF4J Event Handler that works with Akka's standard Event Handler.
 You enabled it in the 'event-handlers' element in akka.conf.
 Here you can also define the log level.

 .. code-block:: ruby